hbctraining/Intro-to-R/lessons/03_introR-functions-and-arguments.md

 * Identify R-specific sources of help to get more information about functions.
 * Demonstrate how to install external packages to extend R’s functionality.
 * Identify different R-specific and external sources of help to (1) troubleshoot errors and (2) get more information about functions and packages.
+* Demonstrate how to create user-defined functions in R

 ## Functions and their arguments